1DSAG/UI5-Best-Practice/docs/error-handling/bestpractices.markdown

 Subject-specific verifications, on the other hand, should take place in the backend and subject-specific error messages should be issued accordingly via the OData service.
 Example for a message from the backend: When data is entered via a form, a check is made to see whether the postcode entered exists.
 If the postcode does not exist, an error message will be thrown by the service.

-## Also display several error messages at once
+## display several error messages at once

 An OData service can send a response with several error messages as a result of a request.
 It is also possible that several requests are made in parallel and that error messages from two different requests are sent to the frontend app.
 Last but not least, it is also possible that an error message is displayed from the controller and at that moment an error message from the backend reaches the frontend app.
 To summarise briefly: It is possible that several relevant messages exist at the same time.

 In the literature or in instructions on the internet, the following variant for the output of service errors is often found (don't use that):